krzysdabro/quote/README.md

     **GET:** returns a list of files available to be downloaded.

     **POST:** Uploads a file to the service to be downloaded later.
 Overwrites existing files if provided with the same name as an existing file.
 Uses the path as the name for the file.

     Ex: `curl -kv https://{IP_ADDR}/backend/files/`

     Ex: `curl -kv --form "file=@README.md" https://{IP_ADDR}/backend/files/`

-    > **Note:** The `FILE_PATH` environment varialbe is used to configure a custom path for storing files if using a persistent volume in Kubernetes.
+    > **Note:** The `FILE_PATH` environment variable is used to configure a custom path for storing files if using a persistent volume in Kubernetes.
 Otherwise it will default to storing files ephemerally inside the container.

     > **Note:** For successful file uploads it expects the file to be passed in a value called `file` exactly as shown in the example.